 4. Automatically test your pull request or code changes using existing workflows

-5. Continuously learns about your environment and service dependencies (e.g. next cycle, test only dependent services, etc.)
+5. Continuously learn about your environment and service dependencies (e.g. next cycle, test only dependent services, etc.)

 6. Takes a snapshot of the change (sharable preview URL) for approval/validation/replay

-The Roost.ai platform automatically creates a pre-prod environment based upon a pull request or code change.
-Roost's AI-enabled software automatically builds and tests the pre-prod environment with necessary service dependencies which are auto-discovered as each application is run.
+The Roost.ai platform automatically creates a pre-production environment based upon a pull request or code change.
+Roost's proprietary software automatically builds and tests the pre-production environment with necessary service dependencies which are auto-discovered as each application is run.
 The platform’s AI-enabled discovery service keeps updating service dependencies in a real-time way so that your application always gets the latest working environment.